daletoniris/Web-Application-Firewall-Purple-AI-Paper/README.md

 ✔ Memory saved successfully.`

 ## 9. License

-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This work is licensed under the **Apache License 2.0**.
 You are free to:

+- **Use**: Utilize the software for personal, educational, or commercial purposes.
-- **Share**: Copy and redistribute the material in any medium or format.
+- **Modify**: Adapt, transform, and build upon the material for any purpose.
-- **Adapt**: Remix, transform, and build upon the material.
+- **Distribute**: Share the software and modifications under the same license.

 Under the following terms:

-- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution**: You must give appropriate credit, provide a copy of this license, and indicate if changes were made.
-- **NonCommercial**: You may not use the material for commercial purposes.
+- **No Warranty**: This software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability or fitness for a particular purpose.
-- **Ethical Use**: This work is intended strictly for educational and research purposes in controlled environments, such as penetration testing in a Purple Team context.
-The use of this work for malicious purposes is strictly prohibited.
+- **Ethical Use**: This work is intended strictly for lawful and ethical purposes, including educational research, penetration testing, and cybersecurity defense.
+Any misuse of this software for malicious activities is strictly prohibited and may violate applicable laws.

-For more details, visit: [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+For more details, see the full license: [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ---